 Pro tip: Prototype in both engines for a week before committing—workflow comfort matters more than hype.

-Generative AI for Visuals
+Generative AI for visuals

 Pro tip: lock in a consistent prompt structure early to maintain visual cohesion across assets.